Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 Step#8: Conversion Process

 After uploading your file, you have to click the "Next" button upon which the conversion begins.
-After the completion of the conversion, a new Gerber file will be uploaded to the same location where your original PCB file was present on your hard disk.
+After completing the conversion, a new Gerber file will be uploaded to the same location where your original PCB file was present on your hard disk.

 Image 4: Rigid PCB Board